sjb720/pokemon-fusion-api-rs/README.md

-## Pokemon fusion API!
+# Pokemon fusion API!
 (Rust)

 To get running, make sure you have rust installed.
 Then run `cargo run` and you're set!

-# Routes
+## Routes

+### Health check

-`/` Will return a string if the API is up and healthy.
+- `/` Will return a string if the API is up and healthy.

+### Fusions

-`/pokemon/fuse/:id1/:id2` Where id1 is the main Pokemon and id2 is the Pokemon to be fused onto the main Pokemon.
-(Order matters!)
+Where `id1` is the main Pokemon and `id2` is the Pokemon to be fused onto the main Pokemon.
+(First is head second is body.)

+- `/pokemon/fuse/:id1/:id2` Gets a JSON object with the fused Pokemon's information.
+Returns MISSING NO if it fails.
+- `/pokemon/fuse/:id1/:id2/iamge` Gets a png of the fused Pokemon.
+Returns a 404 if no image is available.

 # Features